VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ALL_FEATURES_PROMPT_GUIDE.md

 **Total Available Features: 275+**

-Your VATSAL AI Assistant is powered by Google's Gemini AI and can understand natural language commands.
-Just type what you want to do, and VATSAL will figure out how to help you!
+Your BOI (Barely Obeys Instructions) Assistant is powered by Google's Gemini AI and can understand natural language commands.
+Just type what you want to do, and BOI will figure out how to help you!

 For more detailed help on specific features, type "help" or click the ❓ Full Help button in the GUI.